Kaynup/Binary-Text-Classification-with-Sklearn-Jax/README.md

-# Sentiment Classification with Scikit-learn and JAX/Flax/Optax
+# Sentiment Classification with Scikit-learn and JAX frameworks

 ## Overview
 This repository explores binary sentiment classification using two complementary approaches:

 - **Scikit-learn baseline**: Logistic Regression with TF-IDF features.
-- **JAX/Flax/Optax models**: Neural architectures starting from an embedding + pooling classifier, with plans to extend to LSTMs.
+- **FLAX models**: Neural architectures starting from an embedding + pooling classifier, with plans to extend to LSTMs.

 The aim is to combine fast prototyping with sklearn and flexible deep learning with JAX, while providing deployable inference endpoints via FastAPI.